-In addition to freeze-off wart removers, you will also find wart removal products that make use of medicated bandages.
-You will generally notice that these products are usually significantly cheaper than most of the freeze-off wart removal formulas.
+In addition to freeze-off wart removers, you will also find products that make use of medicated bandages.
+You will generally notice that these products are usually significantly cheaper than most of the freeze-off formulas.
 As affordable as these wart removal pads or bandages are, you should remember that they will take time to work effectively.
-Unlike many freeze-off wart removers, the medicated pads or bandages do not work right away.
+Unlike many freeze-off products, the medicated pads or bandages do not work right away.
 In fact, some of these products have been found to take around two weeks or even up to a month to work.

 Whether you make the decision to purchase a freeze-off wart remover, or a medicated wart removing pad, you are sure to have your wart or warts removed, maybe even in no time at all.
 As a reminder, you are advised to review each product or, at least, ask a chemist employee for assistance, before deciding on a particular over-the-counter wart remover.

 Wart Removal at Home

 With warts being such a common skin problem, it means that a lot of people do not seek professional help and instead either ignore them or attempt to remove them themselves.
 Many of the methods used to do so can be quite effective, although it must be stressed that the majority of home wart removal methods are not what would be prescribed by a Doctor.